Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 Plus there is a straightforward technique to guarantee a large supply of yesterday's problems.
 On the infrastructure side just pile up technical debt.
 On the feature side just let your competition do all the innovation.

 However, for fixing today's problems minimal collaboration is a disaster.
 Even if you are the product manager or chief architect new problems are too complex to take on without a lot of guiding opinions.

-### A third bowl
+{% include callout.html
+content="When a team is available, deciding by yourself only makes sense if the ROI on communication tools is not there." type="warning" %}

+### Experimenting isn't that hard
 Once we admit we're facing a "just right" kind of choice, we know off the shelf solutions won't work.
 So how do we go about making the right communication tool choices?
 For instance if we are not allowed to quote process scripture then the choice of in office participation is daunting.
 Nor does watching papa and mama bear big companies